Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 I’m breastfeeding and I’ve had an exposure to COVID-19.
 What does this mean for breastfeeding?

 Mother’s milk contains an abundance of antibodies and other immune factors to protect her baby from harmful bacteria and viruses.
 In rare cases, when a mother is positive for COVID-19, the virus may appear in her milk.
-As indicated in this article, current recommendations are for mothers who have COVID-19 to wear a mask and wash their hands well, but to continue to breastfeed their babies!
+Current recommendations are for mothers who have COVID-19 to wear a mask and wash their hands well, but to continue to breastfeed their babies!
 Your antibodies are an important form of protection from COVID-19.
 If you are unable to breastfeed, then pumping your milk to give to your baby is the next best option for infant feeding.

 I’m COVID positive.
 Can I still donate the milk that I pump?